James-Coulson/interfuze/README.md

 ## Assumptions

-- In the Data CSV files the units of the `Rainfall` field is `mm/hour` (the amount of rainfall, millimeters, which has fallen in the past hour).
+- In the Data CSV files the units of the `Rainfall` field has been assumed to be `mm/30 mins` (the amount of rainfall, millimeters, which has fallen in the past thirty minutes).
+This is based on the recording being at a frequency of 30 mins in the test data.